ufo-github/ponyfoo/README.md

 Supported Browsers: IE 10+, Chrome, Safari, Firefox

+LAUNCH

+- migration script
+- flash intro page

 TODO

-  - flash intro page
-  - flash intro DAY!
+- tweet about articles

+- figure out partial cookie cutter
+  - add search input box
+  - latest posts sidebar
+    - add a button to '/articles/archives'
+    - add a button to subscribe

 - comment system
 - revisit authentication
-- migration script

 POST-redeploy
 - views that respond with json e.g 404, should prob use a taunus method?
-- latest posts sidebar
-  - add a button to '/articles/archives'

-- add search input box
 - flash should be in layout really?
 - cmd + enter look up a lib that has simple api
-- subscriptions?

 - undefined is not a function when going back to `/`?